hashtag-squirrel/five-dice/README.md

 - __Additional Features__

-    There were a couple of features added to the MVP because there was enough time.
-Mostly, they were chosen by how much impact they had on the User Experience.
+    Because of good time and priority management in the beginning, I was able to add a couple of additional features to the game.

     The additional features were:
     - The changing of the player name